Georgia Sex Offender Laws

 Georgia Sex Offender Registry Removal Laws

-Provisions allowing for the removal of an individual from the sex offender registry.
+Provisions allowing for the removal of an individual from the National sex offender registry.

-Under some circumstances, a sex offender can be removed from the registry in Georgia.
-Georgia legal code § 42-1-19 allows convicted sex offender to petition for removal from the Georgia Sex Offender Registry if:
+Under some circumstances, registered sex offenders can be removed from the registry in Georgia.
+Georgia legal code § 42-1-19 allows convicted sex offenders to petition for removal from the Georgia Sex Offender Registry if:

-• The crime was kidnapping or false imprisonment of a minor without a sexual connotation, act, or attempted sexual act.
+- The crime was a kidnapping or false imprisonment of a minor without a sexual connotation, act, or attempted sexual act

-• The sex offender successfully completed their sentence and has no additional arrests or convictions.
+- The sex offender completed their sentence and has no additional arrests or convictions

 “Romeo and Juliet” Laws in Georgia